Irreligion in India: Buddhism and Jainism

 Jainism rejects the idea of a creator deity responsible for the manifestation, creation, or maintenance of this universe.
 According to Jain doctrine, the universe and its constituents (soul, matter, space, time, and principles of motion) have always existed.
 Along with this, as 'universal natural laws govern all of the components and actions, an immaterial being like God cannot create a material being like the universe'.
 Jainism offers an elaborate cosmology, including heavenly beings (devas), but these beings are not viewed as creators; they are subject to suffering and change like all other living beings and must eventually die.
-Jains define godliness as the inherent quality of any soul characterised by infinite bliss, infinite power, Kevala Jnana (pure infinite knowledge), and perfect peace.
+Jains define godliness as the inherent quality of any soul characterised by infinite bliss, infinite power, Kevala Jñāna (pure infinite knowledge), and perfect peace.
 However, these qualities of a soul are subdued due to the karmas of the soul.
 One who achieves this state of soul through right belief, right knowledge and right conduct can be termed a god.
 This perfection of the soul is called kevalin.
 A soul thus becomes a liberated soul—liberated of miseries, cycles of rebirth, the world, karmas, and finally of the body as well.
 This is called moksha.

 Gautama Buddha rejected the existence of a creator deity, refused to endorse many views on creation, and stated that questions on the origin of the world are not ultimately useful for ending suffering.
 Buddhism instead emphasises the system of causal relationships underlying the universe, pratītyasamutpāda, which constitutes the dhamma and source of enlightenment.
 No dependence of phenomena on a supernatural reality is asserted in order to explain the behaviour of matter.